Dit05/ultrakrill/README.md

 - Potentiometer for adjusting LCD contrast (optional but highly recommended)
 - 3 buttons

 The pins for everything are near the top of the source code.
-Buttons should be pulled HIGH.
+Buttons are used as INPUT\_PULLUP, so pull resistors are not needed.
 The LCD's RW pin is not used, so it should be tied LOW.

 ## Compiling
 The `ultrakrill` directory is an Arduino sketch, which can be compiled and uploaded via arduino-cli or a similar tool.